afterpay/sdk-android/docs/getting-started/cash-app-pay.md

 ### Step 6A: Add an Authorize Request Event to Cash App Pay button

 Once the Cash App Pay Kit SDK is in the `ReadyToAuthorize` state, you can display the Cash App Pay button.
-When the Customer taps the button, you can authorize the customer request.
-Documentation for a Cash App Pay button component can be found [here][cash-button-docs]{:target='_blank'}
+When the customer taps the button, you can authorize the customer request.
+See [Cash Button Docs][cash-button-docs]{:target='_blank'} to learn more about the Cash App Pay button component.

 ``` kotlin
 payKit.authorizeCustomerRequest()